fraxier/project_4/Notes.md

 ### Questions;

 What's the difference between Bundler and Ruby Gems?
-How to enforce unique join in join table, how to do this on model level as well? (https://nelsonfigueroa.dev/uniqueness-constraint-between-two-columns-in-rails/)
+How to enforce unique join in join table, how to do this on model level as well? (https://nelsonfigueroa.dev/uniqueness-constraint-between-two-columns-in-rails/)[doesn't work from model side :(] oh!
+"You should use has_many :through if you need validations, callbacks, or extra attributes on the join model." - ruby on rails association_basics.html